ZVR999/Blue_Project/README.md

 # Blue_Cybersecurity_Foundation

-A collection of terms and exercises to help promote the competency that I have regarding the blue team side of cybersecurity
+A collection of terms and exercises to help promote the competency that I have regarding the blue team side of cybersecurity!